Mikkomario/Utopia-Coder/Vault-Coder/README.md

               - Only generated for classes which support descriptions

 Note: The file structure for generic traits and inheriting classes is different from this structure above.

+Note: The generated database interactions are different when using the targeting mode (`-T` param)

 ## Generating Model Templates
 There's an alternative mode available.
 This mode reads one or more tables from a database and writes